Bishop Lucia releases a Pastoral Letter for the people of the Diocese of Syracuse, In the Name of Jesus.

-The Divine Mercy Perpetual Adoration Chapel will be re-opening with limited hours beginning Monday, September 14th.
+The Divine Mercy Perpetual Adoration Chapel reopened with limited hours starting Monday, September 14th.
 The keyless access code has been changed.
 All adorers will need to fill out a new sign-up card for access.
-Please call or email the Rectory at 722-1060 or firstname.lastname@example.org
+Please call or email the Rectory at 722-1060 or email@example.com

 The limited hours for adoration will be: Monday-Friday 7:30am-4:30pm.